-The City participated in other outreach efforts in 2018 including creating and publishing a stormwater pollution prevention themed calendar with one local elementary school, staffed a booth at a dog-a-thon at a City park (scoop the poop campaign), participated in the Puget Sound Starts Here campaign activities (regional outreach campaign with other municipalities), volunteered at the 2018 Tacoma-Pierce County Children's Festival (educating thousands of elementary students from Pierce County on stormwater), and staffed the Stream Team booth at the Puyallup Fair.
+The City participated in other outreach efforts in 2020 which included creating and publishing a stormwater pollution prevention themed calendar with one local elementary school.
+This year, however, due to COVID-19 many of our outreach events had to be cancelled, ie: staffing a booth at a dog-a-thon at a City park (scoop the poop campaign), participating in the Puget Sound Starts Here campaign activities (regional outreach campaign with other municipalities), volunteereing at the 2020 Tacoma-Pierce County Children's Festival (educating thousands of elementary students from Pierce County on stormwater), and staffing the Stream

+Team booth at the Puyallup Fair.
+However, we had prepared hand-outs for several of the events, and were able to use them in virtual outreach events.
 A copy of the current Education and Outreach Plan is available upon request.